 School Quality Review: The School Quality Review is designed to be an objective, third-party summary of what each school does well and where the school should focus its improvement efforts.
 The report, along with data, is used by schools to identify strength and areas of improvement in their annual School Improvement Plan (SIP).

 School Improvement Plan: The School Improvement Plan (SIP) serves is a tool that is used to assist school staff in their continuous school improvement efforts.
-It also fulfills district, state and federal requirements, including requirements for Schoolwide Title I, Targeted Assistance and AYP / Needs Improvement Plans.
+It also fulfills district, state and federal requirements, including requirements for Title I Schoolwide/Targeted Assistance plans.

 Report to the Community: This report is a summary of each school's mission and vision, program highlights, demographic information, test scores and more.